M-FAC: Efficient Matrix-Free Approximations of Second-Order Information: Experimental Validation

-We emphasize the fact that this optimizer does not employ momentum, and therefore only relies on the direct approximation of the curvature.
+\parhead{Initial Test.} We begin by verifying that the M-FAC optimizer actually behaves as one would expect from a second-order method, i.e. learning faster than standard first-order techniques, especially in the early epochs.
+For that purpose, we run M-FAC, SGD with and without momentum and Adam on WideResNet 40-2 / CIFAR10 with a compressed 50 epoch schedule.
+The corresponding Figures \ref{fig:opt-loss} and \ref{fig:opt-acc} indeed showcase the expected behavior.
+Interestingly, they also show that SGD without momentum performs poorly in this setup, which further highlights the major impact of the M-FAC preconditioner, which seems to be able to make up for the lack of momentum.

-\parhead{Setup and Objectives.} We now experiment with the above optimizer, implemented using the dynamic algorithm, without momentum.
-We compare against standard optimizers such as SGD with momentum and Adam~\citep{kingma2014adam}, but also against approximate second-order methods such as K-FAC~\cite{martens2018kroneckerfactored}, GGT~\citep{agarwal2019efficient}, and AdaHessian~\citep{yao2020adahessian}.
+\parhead{Second Order Comparison.} Next, we work with the common ResNet20 and ResNet32 models~\citep{He_2016} and compare against standard optimizers such as SGD with momentum, Adam~\citep{kingma2014adam} and AdamW~\citep{2019-loshchilov}, but also against approximate second-order methods such as K-FAC~\cite{martens2018kroneckerfactored}, GGT~\citep{agarwal2019efficient}, and AdaHessian~\citep{yao2020adahessian}.
 For the former two, we use the implementations contributed to TensorFlow~\citep{abadi2016tensorflow} by the authors, while for the latter we use the authors' PyTorch implementation.
-For fairness, we always follow the settings recommended by the authors (even though this makes overheads harder to compare); for the best accuracy on the models we considered, we grid-searched learning rates and weight-decay for each method in turn.
+For fairness, we always follow the settings recommended by the authors, although this makes overheads harder to compare: we used specific learning rates, and grid-searched the weight-decay values for each method in turn.

-We examine the \emph{loss} and \emph{test accuracy} for each method, on the standard ResNet20 and ResNet32 models~\citep{He_2016} on the CIFAR-10 dataset~\citep{cifar100} (see also Figures \ref{fig:opt-loss} and \ref{fig:opt-acc}).
-Since implementations have slightly different framework requirements, our main performance metric is \emph{overhead over SGD}, measured in each algorithm's environment, on an NVIDIA RTX 3090 GPU for PyTorch and Titan RTX for TensorFlow.
-For all second-order methods, we compute the preconditioner at each step---reducing the frequency reduces overheads proportionally for each method, but introduces an additional hyper-parameter.
-We provide code, as well as additional information, in the Appendix.
+Since implementations have slightly different framework requirements, our main performance metric is \emph{overhead over SGD}, measured in each algorithm's environment, on an NVIDIA RTX 3090 GPU for PyTorch and a Titan RTX for TensorFlow.
+For all second-order methods, we compute the preconditioner at each step---reducing the frequency reduces overheads proportionally for each method, but introduces an additional hyper-parameter and generally results in lower final accuracy.
+We provide additional information in the Supplementary.